Crate and play pen area, grooming tools, food, treats, toys and training resources.

 We also like to use all-natural treats for training, such as PureBites from PetSmart, and you will receive a package with your puppy.
 I don’t like feeding my dogs liver treats since the liver is the detoxification centre of the body.
 I prefer turkey or salmon/fish treats since the puppies are already eating those ingredients with their food: https://www.petsmart.ca/dog/treats/chewy-treats/purebites-freeze-dried-dog-treat—turkey-23879.html

 I use both the XS and SM harnesses for my dogs.
-I like that this one is padded but also breathable with mesh lining, and has 2 points of attachment for leashes (front attachment points can be helpful for dogs that pull): https://www.amazon.ca/gp/product/B013B3WQB8/ref=ox_sc_act_title_1?smid=A3MUYUZ2E9CHVE&psc=1
+I like that this one is a step in, clips on their back with padding (so we don’t get fur pinched) and is also breathable with mesh lining: https://www.amazon.ca/gp/product/B07FTSYQFW/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1

 I also have this leash with an elastic area that really helps prevent close-lining your dogs when they suddenly run or bolt.
 Love that you can clip your dog into your car as well with this leash https://www.amazon.ca/gp/product/B07GRL7CL3/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1